Cypress AI Skills

 What you'll learn

-- What AI Skills are and when to use them
+- What each Cypress skill does and when to use it

 - How to install and use Cypress skills with your AI tool